What Is A CP2000 Notice From The IRS?

 Self-Employed Example: Eric has a self-employed business that receives 1099s from multiple companies.
-He forgot to include a 1099 of $50,000 from Company A. Later on, the IRS sends out a CP2000 notice that recalculates his income with that $50,000 added on top.
-The IRS sends the CP2000 with a proposed balance, penalties and interest.
+He forgot to include 1099 of $50,000 from Company A. Later on, the IRS sends out a CP2000 notice that recalculates his income with that $50,000 added on top.
+The IRS sends the CP2000 with a proposed balance, penalties, and interest.

 Wage Earner Example: Rick works one full-time job and had two different part-time jobs in 2019.
 He filed his 2019 tax return, not including his W2 from the first part-time job.
 The IRS then sends out a CP2000 notice adding the additional W2 as income, but also crediting taxes paid.

 Stock Sale Example: Laura had 50,000 shares of Company B that she sold for $2 per share, totaling $100,000.
 She actually bought the shares for $1 each, so her profit is $50,000.
-Laura did not include any of the stock sale information on her tax return, so she received a CP2000 notice adding income of $100,000 to her tax return.
+Laura did not include any of the stock sale information on her tax return, so she received a CP2000 notice adding the income of $100,000 to her tax return.

-NOTE: This same rule might also apply to sale of cryptocurrency, which the IRS treats as sale of property and not like a stock or bond.
+NOTE: This same rule might also apply to the sale of cryptocurrency, which the IRS treats as the sale of property and not like a stock or bond.
 As with stock, it is up to you to report your costs when purchasing cryptocurrency, since the IRS only taxes profit.
 However, for cryptocurrencies wash sale rules do not apply.

 1099 or W2 Issuer was Wrong: Billy has been working at the same job for years.
 His payroll department sent a W2 to the IRS stating he made $100,000 more than he actually did.
 The IRS then sends Billy a CP2000 notice adding the additional income to his total.